cmsc240-f23/cmsc240-f23.github.io/guides/vscode-ssh.md

 > Note you only need to do this once

 1. Once your connected to `cs01 - cs06` via instructions above open an integrated terminal
    - Open the command pallet with **F1** key
    - Type/select `Terminal: Create New Terminal`
    - Alternatively you can `Terminal` menu and select `New Terminal`
    - Alternatively you can `Terminal` menu and select `New Terminal`
    - Note:  You should be on a remote terminal it will have a prommpt that reads something like `[dbalash@cs01 ~]$`

 2. Follow these steps to generate a ssh-key with `ssh-keygen`
    - In the terminal type

    ```
    ssh-keygen
    ```
    - **Hit enter to each of the questions**
    - No, you do not need a passphrase

 3. Follow these steps to copy your public key
    - In the terminal type
    ```
    cat .ssh/id_rsa.pub
    ```

-- This will print out your public key, select and copy it from thee terminal
+   - This will print out your public key, select and copy it from the terminal
    - Make sure you copy the whole thing beginning with `ssh-rsa` ending with something like `urnetid@cs01` or `urnetid@l1-jps-225-lx07`

 4. Go to [github.com](github.com) and add your SSH key
    - make sure you're logged in
    - select your icon in the upper right
    - select settings
    - select `SSH and GPG Keys` from the options
    - click the green button `New SSH key`
    - Paste your ssh-key you copied from above in there and hit enter

 5. Once you do that, you shouldn't need a password to push/pull your repos